simonseo/Front-End-WebDev/DAY-28-0721/html-css-style-guide.md

 ##HTML
 ###HTML5
-1. Use HTML5 syntax and doctype (`<!DOCTYPE html>`).
+Use HTML5 syntax and doctype (`<!DOCTYPE html>`).
 It is important to abide by Web Standards, to markup symantically, to follow Web Accessibility guidelines, and to be practical.
-If there comes a trade off situation, value them in the following order
+If there comes a trade off situation, value them in the following order:

 1. Follow Web Accessibility Guidelines
 1. Be Practical.
 Do what must be done.
 1. Markup symantically
 1. Follow Web Standards

 ###Positioning of HTML fundamental elements
-1. Template guide adapted from [Matej Janovcik](http://stackoverflow.com/users/763948/matej-janov%c4%8d%c3%adk)'s template.
+Template guide adapted from [Matej Janovcik](http://stackoverflow.com/users/763948/matej-janov%c4%8d%c3%adk)'s template.
 The most fundamental points are to keep the meta elements `http-equiv` and `charset` before the title, and to load the stylesheet as early as possible.
 Other meta elements and script elements can be placed where deemed necessary.

 	```html
 	<!DOCTYPE html>